3CordGuy/coders-liturgy/src/routes/prayers/for-pair-programming.md

 God,

-From the beginning you've shown that I am a being made for relationship.
+From the beginning you've shown that I am made for relationship.

 Fellowship with others and communion with you is at the core of my story and at the center of your heart for me.

-It was not good for me to be alone.
+It is not good for me to be alone.

 So I thank you that I am accompanied in this endeavor.